USDA Loan Closing Costs: What They Cover And What Can Be Rolled Into Your Loan

 What Is A USDA Loan?

 USDA loans are a type of government-backed mortgage loan.
-The goal of the USDA’s loan program is to provide insurance for mortgage lenders so that they can offer mortgages to low- to moderate-income home buyers in eligible areas.
+The goal of the USDA’s loan program is to provide insurance for mortgage lenders so that they can offer mortgages to low- to moderate-income home buyers in eligible areas who might not qualify for mortgages otherwise.
+The USDA loan is a type of non-conforming mortgage, meaning it’s not a conventional mortgage backed by Fannie Mae or Freddie Mac.

-USDA loan borrowers’ household income can’t exceed 115% of their area’s median household income.
+A USDA loan borrower’s household income can’t exceed 115% of their area’s median household income.
+It’s important to note that this is in contrast to other programs that only take into account the income of clients listed on the loan application.
 You can check whether your household meets this requirement by using the USDA’s income eligibility tool.

 USDA loans are only offered in certain areas of the country: areas that the USDA defines as “rural.”
 However, you don’t necessarily have to live out in the country to qualify.
 As long as you don’t live in a city or directly outside of one, you may be surprised to find that you live in an eligible area for USDA financing.